 Dr. Gareth Davies

 Gareth was born on the Isle of Man and grew up with the TT.
 He has provided medical services for the TT and Manx Grand Prix for over 20 years, and has acted as one of the Senior Medical Officers for the event since 2011.
-He works as a Consultant in Emergency Medicine at The Royal London Hospital and is also Medical Director of London’s Air Ambulance.
+He works as a Consultant in Emergency Medicine at Nobles Hospital and is also Medical Director of London’s Air Ambulance.
 He is hugely experienced in providing emergency care in the pre-hospital setting, and in the use of helicopters to provide emergency care.

 Dr. Sally Simmons